Approved December 9, 2019

-The Internal Audit Department will report annually to the Board of Regents Committee on Fiscal Affairs and Audit, summarizing the prior year's activities and audit plans for the coming year.
-Any completed internal audit reporting material financial weakness or fraud is to be submitted to the Board President and Chief Executive Officer who shall be responsible for recommending to the Committee on Fiscal Affairs and Audit any specific audit findings that should be further reviewed by the Committee.
+The Chief Audit Executive of the Internal Audit Department shall report annually to the BOR-FAAC, summarizing the prior year's activities and audit plans for the coming year.
+Any completed internal audit reporting material financial weakness or fraud is to be submitted to the Board President and Chief Executive Officer, who shall be responsible for recommending to the KBOR-FAAC any specific audit findings that should be further reviewed by the Committee.

 The Internal Audit Department advises University management on the adequacy and effectiveness of internal controls.
-The Department is guided by the International Professional Practices Framework (IPPF) adopted by the Institute of Internal Auditors.
+The Internal Audit Department is guided by the International Professional Practices Framework (IPPF) adopted by the Institute of Internal Auditors.
 Additional resources, tools, and guidance include those obtained through the Association of College and University Auditors and the Committee of Sponsored Organizations.
 The major principles considered by the Internal Audit Department as it develops audit guidelines and conducts audits include the following: